MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureDeploymentEvent.md

 # Get-AzureDeploymentEvent

 ## SYNOPSIS
-Gets information about events that azure_2 initiates that impact virtual machines and cloud services.
+Gets information about events that Azure initiates that impact virtual machines and cloud services.

 ## SYNTAX